Total Knee Replacement

 If the knee experiences severe damage due to arthritis or traumatic injuries, performing simple, day-to-day activities can become very difficult.
 An individual might even start to feel pain while sitting or lying down.
 If non-operative treatments such as medications, injections, bracing, therapy, and the use of assistive walking devices such as walkers or crutches are no longer helpful, a total knee replacement might be an effective option to relive pain and restore normal motion.

-Total knee replacement, also known as total knee arthroplasty involves removing damaged potions of the knee and covering the surfaces of the bones with prosthetic implants generally made of metal alloys, and high-grade plastics or polymers.
+Total knee replacement, also known as total knee arthroplasty, involves removing damaged portions of the knee and covering the surfaces of the bones with prosthetic implants generally made of metal alloys, and high-grade plastics or polymers.
 The purpose of having a total knee replacement is to relieve pain.
 Knee replacement can also re-align the knee and help restore function, allowing for a "normal" range of motion.
 Total knee replacement surgery is typically performed on individuals with advanced osteoarthritis of the knee and should only be considered when more-conservative treatments have been exhausted and deemed insufficient.

 Individuals who opt for total knee replacement surgery typically experience the following symptoms: